grafana/terraform-provider-grafana/docs/resources/data_source.md

 - **max_idle_conns** (Number) (MySQL, PostgreSQL and MSSQL) Maximum number of connections in the idle connection pool (Grafana v5.4+).
 - **max_open_conns** (Number) (MySQL, PostgreSQL and MSSQL) Maximum number of open connections to the database (Grafana v5.4+).
 - **org_slug** (String) (Sentry) Organization slug.
+- **organization** (String) (InfluxDB) An organization is a workspace for a group of users.
+All dashboards, tasks, buckets, members, etc., belong to an organization.
 - **output_location** (String) (Athena) AWS S3 bucket to store execution outputs.
 If not specified, the default query result location from the Workgroup configuration will be used.
 - **postgres_version** (Number) (PostgreSQL) Postgres version as a number (903/904/905/906/1000) meaning v9.3, v9.4, etc.
 - **profile** (String) (CloudWatch, Athena) The credentials profile name to use when authentication type is set as 'Credentials file'.